What is the Clayton Antitrust Act?

 The section was later strengthened in 1936 through the Robinson-Patman Act, which was designed to protect small retailers from anti-competitive practices pursued by large business chains and discount stores.
 An example of the anti-competitive practices is fixing minimum prices for certain retail products.

 Section 3: Monopoly or attempts to create a monopoly

 Section 3 deals with business practices that attempt to create a monopoly.
 The section prevents businesses from carrying out a sale, lease, contract for sale, or agreements that may reduce the competition or create a monopoly in its specific industry.

 Section 7 prevents companies from merging or acquiring other smaller entities with the goal of gaining too much power that lessens competition.
 The law extends to other antitrust laws where a merger transaction would essentially create a monopoly.

-The Clayton Act was strengthened by the Hart-Scott Antitrust Act, which requires companies planning a merger or acquisition to notify the Federal Trade Commission and the Department of Justice.
+The Clayton Act was strengthened by the Hart-Scott-Rodino Antitrust Act, which requires companies planning a merger or acquisition to notify the Federal Trade Commission and the Department of Justice.
 The agencies reserve the right to reject or approve a merger transaction depending on their findings.

 Enforcement of the Clayton Antitrust Act